kimh/kimh.github.io/source/_posts/2014-12-12-the-practices-of-backbone-marionette-that-i-believe-the-best-en.markdown

 #### Executing action for router
 When user enters your app, router will invoke controller actions.
 Let's assume you have controller like so:

-TODO: understand how routing automatically mappes controller method.
-TODO: should controller is respnsible for #change event?
 ```js
 MyApp.module("ModuleA", function(ModuleA, Demotape, Backbone, Marionette, $, _){
     ModuleA.Controller = Marionette.Controller.extend({